 - Plan a separate bird feeding station for woodpeckers away from where more boisterous sparrows, finches, and other songbirds may be feeding.
 Putting woodpecker feeders and a watering station in a quieter part of the yard or garden can encourage these birds to visit more frequently.
 Ideally, position woodpecker feeders very near the mature trees where these birds feel most comfortable.

 - Check suet freshness regularly, particularly during the warmer summer months.
 Suet can go rancid quickly, and bad or melted suet will not attract as many hungry birds but will have a stronger odor that is likely to attract other unwanted wildlife.
 If necessary, offer smaller suet cakes or cut cakes into smaller pieces to help them last longer so woodpeckers can rely on a consistent food source.

 - Take steps to discourage woodpecker drumming in inappropriate places, while at the same time meeting woodpeckers’ needs elsewhere in your yard.
-This will help keep the birds returning but will minimize any unwanted behavior or damage to walls, fences, posts or other structures.
+This will help keep the birds returning but will minimize any unwanted behavior or damage to walls, fences, posts, roofs, or other structures.

 Above all, it is important to be patient when trying to attract woodpeckers.
 In time, if you meet these birds’ basic needs and create a woodpecker-friendly yard, they will be year-round guests you can always enjoy.